 - not being allowed to transfer in or out of the scheme.

 Our Internal Disputes Resolution Procedure is a one stage process that complies with pension legislation and Citizen's Charter guidelines.
 Applications for Internal Disputes Resolution Procedure reviews must be made in writing to the Head of Policy, who will try to resolve your appeal and let you have a response within four months (but sooner if possible).
-You’ll find a guide to the procedure and the application form here.

 Before appealing through the IDRP process, you may wish to consider discussing a potential appeal with a member of the Pensions Ombudsman’s Early Resolution Team.
 They can also support you through the process, and you can reach their helpline at: Phone: 0800 917 4487 (selecting the relevant option)